HL7/US-Core/input/pagecontent/scopes.md

 US Core requires following additional metadata:

-- `scopes_supported`: Array of scopes a client may request.
+- `scopes_supported`: Array of scopes a Client may request.
-    - <span class="bg-success" markdown="1">The server **SHALL** list all the required US Core Scopes from the table above for the US Core Profiles they support in the `scopes_supported` array; additional scopes **MAY** be supported (so clients should not consider this array an exhaustive list).
+    - <span class="bg-success" markdown="1">The Server **SHALL** list all the required US Core Scopes from the table above for the US Core Profiles they support in the `scopes_supported` array; additional scopes **MAY** be supported (so Clients should not consider this array an exhaustive list).
 </span><!-- new-content -->
-    - Servers **MAY** limit clients' scopes to those configured at registration time.
+    - Servers **MAY** limit Clients' scopes to those configured at registration time.
 Servers **SHALL** allow users to select a subset of the requested scopes at the approval time.
 The app **SHOULD** inspect the returned scopes and accommodate the differences from the scopes it asked for and registered.
-- `introspection_endpoint`: The URL to a server's introspection endpoint, which can be used to validate a token.
+- `introspection_endpoint`: The URL to a Server's introspection endpoint, which can be used to validate a token.
   - Servers **SHALL** document this endpoint in the file

 #### Example `.well-known/smart-configuration` File

 This example `.well-known/smart-configuration` file shows all the required and recommended metadata listed in SMART App Launch for a certified system supporting User-Facing Applications and Backend Services.
-The server lists all the required and recommended US Core scopes for both `patient/`, `user/`, and  `system/` in the `scopes_supported` metadata array.
+The Server lists all the required and recommended US Core scopes for both `patient/`, `user/`, and  `system/` in the `scopes_supported` metadata array.
 See the [SMART App Launch] Implementation Guide for more examples and details.

 ~~~http
 HTTP/1.1 200 OK